apache/datafusion/docs/source/library-user-guide/adding-udfs.md

 - The first argument is the name of the function.
 This is the name that will be used in SQL queries.
 - The second argument is a vector of `DataType`s.
 This is the list of argument types that the function accepts.
 I.e. in this case, the function accepts a single `Int64` argument.
 - The third argument is the return type of the function.
 I.e. in this case, the function returns an `Int64`.
 - The fourth argument is the volatility of the function.
-This is an enum with three options: `Immutable`, `Stable`, and `Volatile`.
-This is used to determine if the function can be cached in some situations.
+In short, this is used to determine if the function's performance can be optimized in some situations.
 In this case, the function is `Immutable` because it always returns the same value for the same input.
 A random number generator would be `Volatile` because it returns a different value for the same input.
 - The fifth argument is the function implementation.
 This is the function that we defined above.

 That gives us a `ScalarUDF` that we can register with the `SessionContext`: